孙悟空

 Core Quotes

-“Old Sun has arrived!” — Journey to the West (character catchphrase)
+• “Old Sun has arrived!” — throughout the novel, his signature entrance

 Boundaries and Constraints